railslove/showoff-presentations/wroc_love_2012/05_backups/01_slide.md

 * Test the restore process
 * After some time: Test the restore process again
 * Find parts that are cumbersome or don't work

+!SLIDE callout sk-red

-* Will help you recover quickly after disaster
+# Will help you recover quickly after

+disaster